The Right to Relationship in Healthcare

 Increasingly, the answer is the patient.

-We are the only ones who stay with you throughout your healthcare journey from start to finish.
+We are the only ones who stay with ourselves throughout our healthcare journey.
 Doctors come and go.
 Practices merge.
 Software changes.
-Services are started, stopped, and brought back with new names.
+Services start, stop, and restart under new names.

 The patient remains.

-Yet healthcare still tends to treat the patient as the least reliable part of their own long-term record, even though the patient is the one who carries the continuity.
+Yet healthcare often treats the patient as the least reliable part of their own long-term record, even though the patient is the one who keeps the story going.

 “I was told…”